 That’s it!
 These DIY sinus clearing shower melts are quick and easy to make, but super effective.
 I store these in the fridge and grab one before a shower.
 I place it away from the direct stream of water so it can slowly melt from the steam and not just dissolve.
 Ahhhhh.
-Such an easy to use and all natural decongestant.
+Such an easy to use and an all natural decongestant.

 I had lots of leftover supplies, so these shower melts are inexpensive to make.
 Since making these, I started using the Witch Hazel as a skin toner and although the smell took some getting used to, it’s really gentle on my sensitive skin and I’ve grown to love it.